How to Use a Rowing Machine for a Better Cardio Workout

 If you've never used a rowing machine before, the metrics can be kind of confusing.
 Heres, a breakdown of exactly what you're looking at on that dashboard screen.

 The rower is my favorite cardio machine because you can crush calories on it and sculpt muscles in your back, arms, abs, and legs.
-But strapping in without a strategy won't do your body any favors.
-So I went to Annie Mulgrew, the program director at Cityrow, an indoor rowing and strength training interval studio in New York City, to decode its dashboard.
-Learn what the numbers mean, then pick a time or distance goal, hit the appropriate button to lock it in, and row.
-(Then try this total-body rowing workout straight from Cityrow trainers.)
+But strapping in without knowing how to use a rowing machine to read all those confusing numbers on the screen won't do your body any favors.
+So I went to Annie Mulgrew, the program director at Cityrow, an indoor rowing and strength training interval studio in New York City, to decode the rowing machine's dashboard.
+Below, she breaks down exactly how to how to use a rowing machine and what all those metrics mean.

 Ready to row, but need some more guidance?
 Try this calorie-torching rowing workout video from CityRow.